AT THE CENTER

 RELATED RESOURCES: EVANGELICAL

-Mitt Romney is the former governor of Massachusetts and the 2012 Republican candidate for President.
-He is the author of No Apology: The Case for American Greatness (2010) and founder of the Free & Strong America PAC (political action committee).
-Romney's failed 2008 campaign emphasized his success as a businessman and chief executive; his membership in the Church of Jesus Christ of Latter-day Saints played an important role in that campaign, as some leaders of the Religious Right hesitated in supporting his candidacy because of ongoing skepticism about Romney's Mormon faith.
-Romney frequently spoke of his faith in general terms accessible to evangelical voters, but he has resisted more detailed discussion of Mormonism.
-The anti-Mormon sentiment in 2008 was frequently compared to the anti-Catholicism that faced both Al Smith in his failed 1928 Presidential bid and John F. Kennedy in his 1960 victory.
+Mitt Romney is the former governor of Massachusetts (2003 to 2007) and the 2012 Republican candidate for president.
+He is the author of No Apology: The Case for American Greatness (2010).
+Romney's failed 2008 campaign emphasized his success as a businessman and chief executive at Bain & Company and spin-off Bain Capital; his membership in the Church of Jesus Christ of Latter-day Saints played an important role in that campaign, as some leaders of the Religious Right hesitated in supporting his candidacy because of ongoing skepticism about Romney's Mormon faith.
+In 2008 Romney frequently spoke of his faith in general terms accessible to evangelical voters, and in 2012 he continued to resist more detailed discussion of Mormonism.
+The anti-Mormon sentiment in 2008 was frequently compared to the anti-Catholicism that faced both Al Smith in his failed 1928 presidential bid and John F. Kennedy in his 1960 victory.